Canada

 Digital services tax (DST)

-Recently enacted legislation implements a DST, effective 1 January 2022.
-The DST would only be imposed if a multilateral convention implementing Pillar One (see Global minimum tax and the new international tax framework in the Taxes on corporate income section) has not come into effect by 31 December 2023, which it did not.
-Canada intends to begin imposing the DST no earlier than 1 January 2024, in respect of in-scope revenues earned since 1 January 2022.
-It is uncertain when the DST would be imposed because the legislation specifies that the coming into force of the Digital Services Tax Act will require the additional step of an order of the Governor in Council.
+Recently enacted legislation implements a DST, effective the 2024 calendar year, but retroactive to in-scope revenues earned since 1 January 2022.
+The DST was only to be imposed if a multilateral convention implementing Pillar One (see Global minimum tax and the new international tax framework in the Taxes on corporate income section) had not come into effect by 31 December 2023, which it did not.

 The DST targets large global businesses earning revenue from certain digital services reliant on the engagement, data, and content contributions of Canadian users.
 The revenues subject to the DST are grouped into four categories: revenues earned from online marketplaces, social media, online advertising, and user data (‘in-scope revenue’).
-The DST will be a 3% non-income tax that will apply to in-scope revenue earned by entities (or members of a business group) with:
+The DST is a 3% non-income tax that applies to in-scope revenue earned by entities (or members of a business group) with: